-On April 9, 2024, HPAI was detected for the first time in dairy cattle in North Carolina, following detections in dairy cattle herds in Texas, New Mexico, Kansas, Michigan, Idaho, Ohio, and South Dakota in the weeks since the first cattle detection on March 25, 2024.
-The Texas dairy cattle infections are also tied to a case of HPAI in a man who had contact with the infected cattle, although it is unknown if the transmission occurred from an infected cow or bird.
-HPAI cases in North Carolina wildlife peaked during the initial 2022 outbreak with 196 lab confirmed cases in wild birds, followed by 23 cases in 2023, and 24 cases in 2024 as of April 22.
+HPAI cases in North Carolina wildlife peaked during the initial 2022 outbreak with 196 lab confirmed cases in wild birds, followed by 32 cases in 2023, and 111 cases in 2024.
 In North Carolina, HPAI has mainly affected waterfowl, raptors such as bald eagles and black vultures, and other waterbirds including gulls, double-crested cormorants, and brown pelicans.
-North Carolina has confirmed one case of a wild mammal infection associated with HPAI, which occurred in a black bear in Hyde County.
-Additionally, Virginia has recently experienced an increase in the number of HPAI cases in waterfowl species in multiple counties along the eastern part of the state.
+North Carolina has confirmed one case of a wild mammal infection associated with HPAI, which occurred in a black bear in Hyde County in 2022.
+On April 9, 2024, HPAI was detected for the first time in dairy cattle in North Carolina, following detections in dairy cattle herds in Texas, New Mexico, Kansas, Michigan, Idaho, Ohio, and South Dakota.
+Additionally, North Carolina has seen periodic detections of HPAI in both commercial and backyard poultry flocks since 2022.

-Below are some frequently asked questions about these new HPAI cases and the status of HPAI in North Carolina.
+Below are some frequently asked questions about HPAI cases and the status of HPAI in North Carolina.

-Is this a different strain from the one we first learned about in 2022?
+Is there a different strain from the one we first learned about in 2022?

-The strain currently found in N.C. wildlife and the dairy cattle on April 9 is the same strain, H5N1 2.3.4.4b, that has been circulating in wild birds and commercial poultry flocks across the country since 2022, though the virus was first detected in non-poultry livestock, including a goat, in 2024.
+The strain currently found in N.C. wildlife, the dairy cattle, and poultry flocks is the same strain, H5N1 2.3.4.4b, that has been circulating in wild birds and commercial poultry flocks across the country since 2022.

-How did the cattle contract HPAI?
+How are poultry flocks and cattle contracting HPAI?

-Wild migratory birds are believed to be the source of infections found in dairy cattle and other wild mammals.
-Read the N.C.
-Department of Agriculture and Consumer Services' press release on the situation.
+Wild migratory birds are believed to be the source of infections found in dairy cattle and poultry.
+Read a recent N.C.
+Department of Agriculture and Consumer Services' press release on current HPAI events in domestic animals.